jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   this is where all code for the project will stay

-* I make child folders/directories for the source code and tests
+* and make child folders/directories for the source code and tests

   .. code-block:: shell